Key Pair

 - Convenience:

-- Use a private key to log in to the target instance through the SSH client, no need to enter a password
+- Use the private key to log in to the target instance through the SSH client, no need to enter a password

-- Facilitates remote login to batch Linux instances, convenient for management
+- It is convenient for remote login to batch Linux instances for easy management

 Usage Limitations